danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team chooses relatively simple solutions that get the job done, while not painting themselves into a corner.
 The idea here is to value maintainability and ease of deployment over cleverness or attempting a "big tech" architecture from day one of the project.
 While its nice to think that in the future, the project will be so popular it needs to support millions, or even billions of simultaneous users, the reality is, most projects don't get to Meta/Alphabet/Amazon scale.

 This often means starting with a monolith rather than microservices.
 It can be split up later if transaction volumes and revenue generated from these justifies that.
 Even then, it will be be beneficial to measure and identify where the performance bottlenecks are, and come up with solutions to address those directly.
 For example, if incoming requests are receiving errors due to running out of database connections, splitting up into microservices may not resolve the underlying issue.
 Instead investigate - Can the database max connections config be increased?
-Is connection pooling being used?
+Is connection pooling being used and properly configured?
 Is there a memory leak where some code is always opening, then forgetting to close a connection?
-Is there some work that could be moved to a background task manager to reduce the length of time needed to service a request?
+Is there some work that could be moved to a background task runner to reduce the length of time needed to handle common requests?
 If many requests are read-only could increasing the number of database replicas help?
 For reads and writes, consider [horizontal scaling](https://dzone.com/articles/how-to-horizontally-scale-your-postgres-database-using-citus) of database.
 Notice these investigations are going from simplest to more complex.

 Avoid over-engineering, i.e. building in abstractions and flexibility unless its known to be needed.
 Otherwise what can happen is this flexibility is never needed, but when future requirements come in, they need to "flex" in a different direction, resulting in overly complex code.

 Avoid premature optimization.
 For example, writing harder to understand code that shaves microseconds of performance over more straightforward code.
 Developers spend more of their time reading code others wrote rather than writing new code so legibility and avoiding second takes is often more valuable than a few microseconds that some obscurely written code saves.
-In my experience, performance issues have been caused more frequently by loading too much data from the server (lack of pagination), missing database indices, N+1 queries, and loading too much JavaScript, such as trackers or non-minified code.
+In my experience, performance issues have been caused more frequently by loading too much data from the server (eg: lack of pagination), missing database indices, N+1 queries, and loading too much JavaScript, such as trackers or non-minified code.

 There are exceptions - in some domains such as real-time systems or graphics processing, these microseconds matter.
 This is a good place to add [code comments](../about-those-docs#code-comments) explaining what this code does, and more importantly *why* this code is needed.